Mbed-TLS/mbedtls/docs/use-psa-crypto.md

-This document describes the compile-time configutation option `MBEDTLS_USE_PSA_CRYPTO`: its current effects as well as some design considerations and plans for the future.
+This document describes the compile-time configuration option `MBEDTLS_USE_PSA_CRYPTO` from a user's perspective, more specifically its current effects as well as the parts that aren't covered yet.

 Current effects
 ===============